Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation: Results

 \section{Results}

-\textbf{Metasurface design and fabrication.} The metasurface was engineered to enhance the local fields, which is crucial for the efficiency of the nonlinear photon conversion.
+\textbf{Metasurface design and fabrication.} The metasurface was engineered to enhance the local fields, which is crucial for the efficiency of the nonlinear photon conversion and multiphoton absorption.
 In our design of the metasurface, we make use of high-$Q$ collective resonances common in regular arrays of semiconductor particles \cite{Wu2014,Yang2014a,Shalaev2015}.
-The specific implementation of the PASIM comprised of nearly-touching domino-shaped Si nanoantennas is shown in Fig.~\ref{fig1}a.
-The quality factor of the resonance---and, hence, the local field enhancement---is controlled by the gap $g$ between the dominos (see the Supplementary Note~1 for ultrahigh $Q\sim 10^4$ designs).
-For photon acceleration of broadband femtosecond laser pules, the $Q$-factor of the PASIM was designed to be moderate: $Q_R\approx 72$, as experimentally confirmed by Fourier-transform infrared (FTIR) spectroscopy measurements using collimated beams~\cite{Wu2014}, as shown in Fig.~\ref{fig1}b.
-Using full-wave simulations, we determine the local MIR field enhancement to be $|\mathbf{E_{\mbox{ loc}}}/\mathbf{E}_0|^2=350$, where $\mathbf{E}_0$ is the amplitude of the incident electric field polarized along the short dimension of the domino.
-The sharpness of the resonance is attributed to its very small dipole strength due to the near-complete cancellation between positive and negative polarization densities inside the nanoantennas~\cite{Neuner2013} as shown in the inset of Fig.1b.
+The specific implementation of the PASIM comprised of nearly-touching rectangular Si nanoantennas is shown in Fig.~\ref{fig1}b.
+The quality factor of the resonance---and, hence, the local field enhancement---is controlled by the gap $g$ between the rectangles (see the Supplementary Note~1 for ultrahigh $Q$s of up to $\approx 10^4$).
+For photon acceleration of broadband femtosecond laser pules, the $Q$-factor of the PASIM was designed to be moderate: $Q\approx 72$, as experimentally confirmed by Fourier-transform infrared (FTIR) spectroscopy measurements using collimated beams~\cite{Wu2014}, as shown in Fig.~\ref{fig1}c.
+Using full-wave simulations, we determine the local MIR field enhancement to be up to $|\mathbf{E_{\mbox{ loc}}}/\mathbf{E}_0|^2=350$, where $\mathbf{E}_0$ is the amplitude of the incident electric field polarized along the short dimension of the rectangle.
+The sharpness of the resonance is attributed to its very small dipole strength due to the near-complete cancellation between positive and negative polarization densities inside the nanoantennas~\cite{Neuner2013} as shown in the inset of Fig.~\ref{fig1}c.
 The samples were fabricated according to a standard procedure described in Methods and Supplementary Note~2.